alittlecross/synoptic-project/README.md

 `CREATE DATABASE [quiz_manager or db name of your choice];`

-To close Postgress, in Terminal:
+To close Postgres, in Terminal:

 `\q`

-To create the scructure of the database, in Terminal:
+To create the structure of the database, in Terminal:

 `npm run migrations`